Currency

 For External/Affiliate products, you can either convert prices or keep the original currency.
 For settings, go to External Importer > Settings > Import > Currency.

-Actually, selecting 'Add original' doesn't make your website multicurrency.
-This feature replaces the currency symbol at the frontend part of your WooCommerce catalog.
-Because External products can't be added to the cart, that's usually enough.
+Selecting 'Add original' does not make your website multicurrency.
+This option only replaces the currency symbol on the frontend of your WooCommerce catalog.
+Since external products can't be added to the cart, this is usually sufficient.

 Automatic exchange rates